alephjs/alephjs.org/pages/docs/advanced-features/jsx-magic.md

 # JSX Magic

-Aleph.js uses [swc](https://swc.rs) to transpile your code to browser, with that we have the power to check your JSX code at compilation phase to implement some features with the native JSX tags.
+Aleph.js uses [swc](https://swc.rs) to transpile your code to browser, with that we have the power to check your JSX code at compilation phase to implement some features with the native JSX elements.

 ## Custom Head Meta

+You can add page meta tags under the native `head` element, and these tags will be wrote to the page html with SSR enabled.
+This is useful the [Search Engine Optimization](https://en.wikipedia.org/wiki/Search_engine_optimization) (**SEO**).

 ```tsx
 import React from 'https://esm.sh/react'